A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Results

 \section{Results}

-We have applied our reconstruction method to Hi-C data coming from human cells \cite{rao2014a}.
+We have applied our reconstruction method to Hi-C data generated from human lymphoblastoid cells (type GM12878) \cite{rao2014a}.
 For a given chromosome, this data comes under the form of count matrices, in which each entry $n_{ij}$ corresponds to the number of contacts detected between bins $i$ and $j$ on the chromosome.
-To compute the contact probability matrix, we applied a global normalization factor $\mathcal{N}$ to the Hi-C counts, $c_{ij} = n_{ij} / \mathcal{N}$ (see \cref{SI-sec:contact_proba_exp}).
-One may picture $\mathcal{N}$ as the number of cells in the experimental sample.
-Since this normalization is not known, we adjusted both free parameters $\xi$ and $\mathcal{N}$ when applying our reconstruction method, so as to minimize the least-square estimator (LSE) between experimental and GEM contact probabilities.
-For data of the chromosome 8 at a bin resolution of \SI{5}{\kilo bp}, the best reconstructed GEM was obtained for $\mathcal{N} = \num{e3}$ and $\xi = \num{0.96}$ (see \cref{fig:rao_chr8_5Kbp_normalizations}).
+To compute the contact probability matrix, we applied a global normalization factor $N_c$ to the Hi-C count matrices, $c_{ij} = n_{ij} / N_c$ (see \cref{sec:contact_proba_exp} in the Supplementary Information).
+One may picture $N_c$ as the number of cells in the experimental sample.
+Since this normalization is not known, we adjusted both free parameters $\xi$ and $N_c$ when applying our reconstruction method, so as to minimize the least-square estimator (LSE) between experimental and GEM contact probabilities.
+For data of the chromosome 8 at a bin resolution of \SI{5}{\kilo bp}, the best reconstructed GEM was obtained for $N_c = \num{e3}$ and $\xi = \num{0.96}$ (see \cref{fig:rao_chr8_5Kbp_normalizations}).

-The typical discrepancy between experimental and GEM contact probabilities was small, $LSE^{1/2} = \num{0.022}$, suggesting that this chromosome region can be well represented by a GEM.
-Much of the structure found in the experimental contact probability matrix is indeed well captured in the reconstructed model (\cref{fig:rao_chr8_5Kbp_contacts:cij_matrix}).
-This agreement is also readily seen when considering the average contact probability $\bar{c}_{ij}$ at a given contour length (\cref{fig:rao_chr8_5Kbp_contacts:cij_contour}).
+The typical discrepancy between experimental and GEM contact probabilities was small, $\mathrm{LSE}^{1/2} = \num{0.022}$, suggesting that this chromosome region can be well represented by a GEM.
+Much of the structure found in the experimental contact probability matrix was indeed well captured in the reconstructed model (\cref{fig:rao_chr8_5Kbp_contacts}A).
+This agreement was also readily seen when considering the average contact probability $\langle c_{ij} \rangle$ at a given contour length (\cref{fig:rao_chr8_5Kbp_contacts}C).